kube-rs/kube/architecture.md

 ## Crate Overviews
 ### kube-core
-This crate only contains types relevant to the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/), abstractions analogous to what you'll find inside [apimachinery](https://github.com/kubernetes/apimachinery/tree/master/pkg), and extra rust traits that help us with generics further down in `kube-client`.
+This crate only contains types relevant to the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/), abstractions analogous to what you'll find inside [apimachinery](https://github.com/kubernetes/apimachinery/tree/master/pkg), and extra Rust traits that help us with generics further down in `kube-client`.

 Starting out with the basic type modules first: